COVID-19 coronavirus update: CLICK HERE for our current protocols...

 We don’t expect any major changes to the body for the first 12-24 hours, except for the following:

-- Body fluid leakage – Due to all the muscle relaxation, there can be body fluid leakage at any time.
+- body fluid leakage – Due to all the muscle relaxation, there can be body fluid leakage at any time.
 Elimination of urine is most common, but diarrhea is possible, as well as airway fluid from the nose and mouth.
-A plastic-lined absorbent pad or blanket is best to place underneath the lower body and/or head and can be replaced, as needed.
+A disposable plastic-lined pad or washable towel should be placed directly under the lower-half of the body and perhaps the head, as well.
 For longer control, you can place cotton (or a tampon) as a barrier inside the anus, genital openings, nose and/or mouth, if needed.

 - The tongue might protrude from the mouth from all the relaxation, as well.
 It can be replaced by gently opening the mouth and pushing it back in.
 A more permanent solution is to place Super Glue along the lip edges and seal them together.